LenneDalben/StardewValleyModsGPL/[CP] LenneDalben's Community Center Bundles/README.md

 Configuration:

-You have options vanilla-twist, vanilla-lite, and vanilla-plus, or false, to toggle off the mod if you like.
+You have the options vanilla-twist, vanilla-lite, and vanilla-plus, or false, to toggle off the mod if you like.

 Vanilla-twist:
 These are most like the base game (vanilla) bundles, but with some items swapped for JA items.